AkshayKrShaw/git-github-demo/README.md

 # git-github-demo
-This repository is my first repo i create for learning prepose !
+This repository is my first repo i create for learning prepose.